Zahem-Saldin/Zahem-Saldin/README.md

 ## Hi there 👋

-- 🎓 I’m a final year Data Science student at SLIIT
+- 🎓 I’m a final-year Data Science student at SLIIT
-- 🔭 I’m currently working on several new projects in data science and machine learning
+- 🔭 Currently working on several projects in data science and machine learning
-- 🌱 I’m currently learning advanced Python and exploring new libraries and tools
+- 🌱 Learning advanced Python and exploring new libraries and tools
-- 🤔 I’m looking for collaboration and feedback on my open-source projects
+- 🤝 Open to collaboration and feedback on my open-source projects
+- 📂 Check out my university project repository: [github.com/IT21802744](https://github.com/IT21802744)
 <!--
 **Zahem-Saldin/Zahem-Saldin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.